 Introduces students to fundamental forms of expository writing.
 Emphasis on structure of the essay and steps common to the writing process.
 Prerequisites: a grade of C- or better in ENG 100 if taken or placement by the Department of English via English Placement Exam.

 ENG 102 College Writing II (3)

 Integrates the research process with writing persuasive or argumentative essays.
 Prerequisite: A grade of "C-" or better in ENG 101.

-ENG 201 Introduction to Fiction (3)
+ENG 210 Literary Studies (3)